Sarony11/gcp-associate/gcp-associate-notes.md

  * **Rolling Restart/replace:** Gradual restart or replace of instaces in the group
    * **No changes** in the template **BUT replace/restart** existing VMs
    * You can configure options like maximum unavailability, surge, etc

+## MIG Scenarios
+You application to survive Zonal Failures <- Create multiple zone MIG You want to preserve VM state in the group <- Configure Stateful MIG.
+Recomended for statful workloads (database, dataprocessing apps)
+You want a group of apps with high availability even when hardware/software updates <- Use instance template and enable automatic restart policy and migrate on-host maintenance.
+These options ensures live migration and automatic restarts.
+You want unhealthy instances to be automatically replaced <- Configure health check on the MIG You want to avoid scale problems in a group of apps <- Configure cool-down period/initial delay

+## Playing MIG from the CLI
+* Basic command -> gcloud compute instance-groups
+*